James C. Veatch: Civil War service

 Veatch volunteered for service in the Union army and was appointed colonel of the 25th Regiment Indiana Infantry.
 He led the regiment at the battle of Fort Donelson and then took command of the 2nd Brigade in Stephen A. Hurlbut's division at the battle of Shiloh.
 Major John W. Foster noted that "Colonel Veatch acted with great courage.
 He was always with his brigade in the thickest of the fight."

 On April 28, 1862, Veatch was appointed brigadier general of volunteers.
 He was still in command of his brigade during the siege of Corinth and the battle of Hatchie's Bridge where he was wounded.
 For the next year, General Veatch commanded the District of Memphis.
 Veatch led the 4th Division of the XVI Corps during the Meridian Expedition.
 His division joined William T. Sherman's forces for the Atlanta campaign and fought at the battles of Resaca, Dallas and Kennesaw Mountain.
 He went on sick leave on July 17, 1864, just prior to the Battle of Atlanta.
 When Veatch returned to active duty, his former commander, Oliver O. Howard, instructed him to wait in Memphis for orders.
 He briefly commanded the District of West Tennessee before being assigned to the Department of the Gulf.
 There, he assumed command of the 1st Division in Gordon Granger's XIII Corps and participated in the Battle of Fort Blakeley.
 He was brevetted to major general of volunteers in March 1865 and resigned from the army in August of that year.

-Following is the report of the 1st Division's action during the Alabama Campaign and the Battle of Fort Blakeley as submitted by General Veatch: